 Luke Barton admits he’s feeling the pressure as he steps into the Sherlock Holmes shoes.
 They are huge shoes to fill.

 Luke is touring in a new stage version of The Sign of Four.
-Blackeyed Theatre are touring Sir Arthur Conan Doyle’s epic second Sherlock Holmes novel to venues including Worthing’s Connaught Theatre (Thurs-Sat, September 20–22).
+Blackeyed Theatre are touring Sir Arthur Conan Doyle’s epic second Sherlock Holmes novel to Portsmouth’s New Theatre Royal (November 15-17, tickets on 023 9264 9000).

-In the play, Mary Morstan arrives at Baker Street to request help following the mysterious disappearance of her father...
+In the play, when Mary Morstan arrives at Baker Street to request help following the mysterious disappearance of her father, Sherlock Holmes and his companion Dr Watson are plunged into a murky world of deception and a complex plot involving murder, corruption and stolen jewels.

 “I think for this,” Luke says, “I am trying to forget all the other interpretations of Sherlock Holmes, the Benedict Cumberbatch, the Robert Downey Jnr.
 I just want to go back to the book and see what Conan Doyle says about him in the book – and almost even forget the other Sherlock Holmes books and stories.
 This is only the second book in the series, and we are still learning about him.
 It is still early in his relationship with Watson.